ASHinator04/Custom-Resume-using-GenAI/README.md

 ## Support 💬

-For support, please open an issue in the GitHub repository or contact [your-email@example.com].
+For support, please open an issue in the GitHub repository or contact [sharma.akshat0410@gmail.com] or at [https://www.linkedin.com/in/impact-by-akshat-sharma/].

 ## Acknowledgments 🙏

 - LangChain for the excellent LLM framework
 - Streamlit for the amazing web interface
-- Ollama for providing the LLM capabilities
+- Groq for providing the LLM capabilities

 ## Note ⚠️